n4bb12/7d2d-modlets/src/ContainerSize/README.md

-- Increased storage chest size from 72 to 81
-- Increased 4x4 truck chest size from 63 to 81
+- Overhauls all storage sizes to make them more homogenous and more realistic